jaydeepchakraborty/kaggle_SFCrime/README.md

 --There are total 878049 obs.(rows) of  9 variables(cols)</br>

-Following is the screenshot of the dataset.
+--Following is the screenshot of the dataset.
 <img width="600" height="200" alt="data_screenshot" src="https://github.com/jaydeepchakraborty/kaggle_SFCrime/blob/master/img/DataScreenShot.png"/>

 From the figure it is visible that most of the columns are String.
 We have changed the followings in dataset.